dtzxporter/ModmeWiki/wiki/apps/DayZATool.md

   - `--command input scale`.
 - To extract anm files to seanim files:
   - `--extract-anim file.anm`
-- To extract xob skeleton files to semodel files:
+- To extract xob files to semodel files:
-  - `--extract-skel file.xob`
+  - `--extract-mdl file.xob`
 - To create a new anm file from a seanim:
   - `--generate-anim file.seanim`